gongzili456/wechat-login/README.md

 ```

 ###Notice
-**You should same config between koa's router path and wechat callback domain.**
+**You should use same config both in koa's router path and wechat callback domain.**
 The configures of `appID` and `appSecret` are required while the configure of domain, which is  your callback domain of WeChat public platform, is optional.
-The `domain` default value is you host name.
+The default value of `domain` is you host name.
 The `CallBack` function has two ways to accept wechat user info and token.

 ##Use function parameters